Boris Attacks 'Turnip Ghosts' Who Warned Against Brexit, In First Column Since July

 But on Monday, his first column in The Telegraph since July appeared.

-On typical form, he went on the attack “the turnip ghosts of Project Fear”, the EU’s “undemocratic law‑making” and the “insane” requirement to insure off-road quad bikes that was, he claimed, looming.
+On typical form, he attacked “the turnip ghosts of Project Fear”, the EU’s “undemocratic law‑making” and the “insane” requirement to insure off-road quad bikes that was, he claimed, looming.

 He wrote about the mini-quad bike he bought to drive around his garden with his family (”It roared with a proper trail bike roar...
 We gave it some welly, I can tell you”) and then gave away to a neighbour who will, Boris said, now have to buy insurance.